aureliano/db-unit-extractor/README.md

 ## Update program
 If you wanna stay up to date, you may call `db-unit-extractor update` and a new verion - if it is not the edge - will be installed.

+## Development

+### Integration tests
+Go to the integration tests [documentation](./test/integration/README.md) to get detailed information and how to execute them.

 ## Contributing
 Please feel free to submit issues, fork the repository and send pull requests!
 But first, read [this guide](./CONTRIBUTING.md) in order to get orientations on how to contribute the best way.